 The extent of the impact of climate change will also affect industrial productivity.
 For instance, Bangladesh stands to face a significant loss of USD 27 billion in annual apparel exports by 2030 unless it embraces a climate-adaptive strategy to address challenges like high temperatures and flood sand around 250,000 employees in the sector are projected to lose their jobs as a result of climate-induced disruptions by that time (Bauer et al., 2023).
-Hence, the cost of climate-related shocks for Bangladesh is substantial and multi-faceted, encompassing economic losses and infrastructural damages.
+Hence, the cost of climate-related shocks for Bangladesh is substantial and multifaceted, encompassing economic losses and infrastructural damages.

-Source: Flood Forecasting and Warning Centre (2021).
+Figure 9.7: Percentage of Land Inundated Due to Flooding from 1985 to 2021 Source: Flood Forecasting and Warning Centre (2021).